-I joined the Library in 2008 as the Digital Conversion Production Manager.
-I manage book, audio, and moving image digitization projects that my unit - the Digital Conversion Unit - handles inhouse, or sends out to our preferred vendors.
-I'm involved in the LIT Coordinating Group and LIT Tools Committee; I co-chair the Audio/Moving Image Digitization Team and the Library Diversity Council (through September 2020).
-I also consult with anyone who has a collection they want to digitize and don't know what to do first.
-If a project would also involve physical conservation, digital preservation, or putting a collection online with Library resources, we'll involve those folks as well.
+I joined the Library in 2008 as the Digital Conversion Production Manager, and currently manage book, audio, and moving image digitization projects for the Digital Conversion Unit, both inhouse and vended projects.
+My current committee memberships are: Audio/Moving Image Digitization Team (co-chair), Brave Space Dialogues on Anti-Racism (facilitator), LIT Coordinating Group (member), and Salary Report Task Force (member).
+If you have a collection that you want to digitize and don't know where to start, feel free to contact me.
+If physical conservation, digital preservation, metadata, copyright, or putting a collection online using Library resources come into play, we'll involve those folks as well.

-Before getting involved in book and image digitization in academic libraries, I studied art history and received a master's degree in European and Byzantine medieval manuscripts.
+Before getting involved in book and image digitization in academic libraries, I studied art history and received a master's degree in Byzantine illuminated manuscripts.
 Before that, I was a graphic designer, with a bachelor's degree in art.